Abubakar101/face-analysis/README.md

 - Push it to AWS
 - Choose the right graphs (First One)
 - Able to upload photos through application.
+- Delete image files right away from CLoudinary after using it.

 #### Logs
 - [April 13, 2018] - Drag 'n Drop Images